-In this application ("Application"), the Applicants respectfully request the Amended Order to amend the Prior Order as set forth herein.
-The Prior Order permits the Company and Fidus SBIC to operate effectively as one company, specifically allowing them to: (1) engage in certain transactions that would otherwise be permitted if the Company and Fidus SBIC were one company, (2) be subject to modified consolidated asset coverage requirements for senior securities issued by a business development company and its small business investment company subsidiary; and (3) file consolidated reports with the Commission.
+In this application ("Application"), the Applicants respectfully request the Amended Order to amend, and in part supersede, the Prior Order as set forth herein.
+The Prior Order permits the Company and Fidus SBIC to operate effectively as one company, specifically allowing them to: (1) engage in certain transactions with eachother; (2) invest in securities in which the other is or proposes to be an investor that would otherwise be permitted if the Company and Fidus SBIC were one company, (3) be subject to modified consolidated asset coverage requirements for senior securities issued by a business development company, as defined in section 2(a)(48) of the 1940 Act ("BDC")4 and its small business investment company subsidiary; and (4) file consolidated reports with the Commission.

 The Prior Order granted the above relief to transactions between the Company and, at the time of the Prior Order, the Company's only wholly-owned small business investment company subsidiary, Fidus SBIC.
 Subsequent to the Prior Order, the Company has formed a new wholly-owned small business investment company subsidiary, Fidus SBIC II.
-In addition to the Company, Fidus SBIC, and the New General Partner, the Amended Order would grant relief to Fidus SBIC II, and any direct or indirect wholly-owned subsidiaries of the Company (collectively, the "Subsidiaries," and each a "Subsidiary").
+In addition to the Company, Fidus SBIC, and the New General Partner, the Amended Order would grant relief to Fidus SBIC II, and any direct or indirect wholly-owned subsidiaries of the Company (collectively with Fidus SBIC, the "Subsidiaries," and each a "Subsidiary").5